-ment Fund is especially important in this regard.
+- The European Regional Development Fund is especially important in this regard.
 It supports integrated development and recognises the role of urban authorities in implementing sustainable urban strategies.
 The European Regional Development Fund does not specifically target metropolises or metropolitan areas but rather Functional Urban Areas, which are defined by functional criteria rather than administrative boundaries.
-However, metropolises or metropolitan areas can benefit from the fund by aped Territorial Investment and Com-

-· The European Regional Developplying the Integrated Territorial Investment Tool, which allows them to cooperate across different levels of governance, in accordance with the New Urban Agenda (European Commission, 2019).
+However, metropolises or metropolitan areas can benefit from the fund by applying the Integrated Territorial In- - vestment Tool, which allows them to cooperate across different levels of governance, in accordance with the New Urban Agenda (European Commission, 2019).